 The Company's 6.0% Series A preferred units, no par value (the "SPLP Preferred Units") entitle the holders to a cumulative quarterly cash or inkind (or a combination thereof) distribution.
-The Company declared cash distributions of approximately \$2,380 and \$2,408 to preferred unitholders for the three months ended March 31, 2024 and 2023, respectively.
+The Company declared cash distributions of approximately \$2,380 and \$2,408 to preferred unitholders for the three months ended June 30, 2024, and 2023, respectively, and approximately \$4,760 and \$4,817 for the six months ended June 30, 2024, and 2023, respectively.
 The SPLP Preferred Units have a term of nine years, ending February 2026, and are redeemable at any time at the Company's option at a \$25 liquidation value per unit, plus any accrued and unpaid distributions (payable in cash or SPLP common units, or a combination of both, at the Company's discretion).
 If redeemed in common units, the number of common units to be issued will be equal to the liquidation value per unit divided by the volume weighted-average price of the common units for 60 days prior to the redemption.
 On February 2, 2024, the Board of SPH GP approved the repurchase of up to 400,000 of the SPLP Preferred Units.
-For the three months ended March 31, 2024, the Company repurchased 76,146 SPLP Preferred Units for \$1,830.
+For the six months ended June 30, 2024, the Company repurchased 76,146, SPLP Preferred Units for \$1,830.
+The Company did not repurchase any SPLP Preferred Units during the three months ended June 30, 2024.

 The SPLP Preferred Units have no voting rights, except that holders have certain voting rights in limited circumstances relating to the election of directors following the failure to pay six quarterly distributions.
-The SPLP Preferred Units are recorded as non-current liabilities, including accrued interest expense, on the Company's consolidated balance sheet as of March 31, 2024 and December 31, 2023 because they have an unconditional obligation to be redeemed for cash or by issuing a variable number of SPLP common units for a monetary value that is fixed and known at inception.
+The SPLP Preferred Units are recorded as non-current liabilities, including accrued interest expense, on the Company's consolidated balance sheets as of June 30, 2024 and December 31, 2023 because they have an unconditional obligation to be redeemed for cash or by issuing a variable number of SPLP common units for a monetary value that is fixed and known at inception.
 Because the SPLP Preferred Units are classified as liabilities, distributions thereon are recorded as a component of Interest expense in the Company's consolidated statements of operations.
-As of March 31, 2024 and December 31, 2023, there were 6,345,982 and 6,422,128 SPLP Preferred Units outstanding, respectively.
+As of June 30, 2024 and December 31, 2023, there were 6,345,982 and 6,422,128 SPLP Preferred Units outstanding, respectively.

-On May 7, 2024, the Board of SPH GP declared a regular quarterly cash distribution of \$0.375 per unit, payable June 15, 2024, to unitholders of record as of June 1, 2024, on its SPLP Preferred Units.
+On August 6, 2024, the Board of SPH GP declared a regular quarterly cash distribution of \$0.375 per unit, payable September 15, 2024, to unitholders of record as of September 1, 2024, on its SPLP Preferred Units.